lightscapevr/website/markdown/pointcloud.md

   of a LAZ: compressing here is pointless, as the LAS is temporary anyway.

 You cannot resize or reorient the point cloud in VR Sketch, so make sure it is the right way upwards and at the correct scale.
+Also, if the coordinates are very far off the origin, you may want to recenter it in this step.
+Indeed, a point cloud with very large values in its coordinates will be very far away when you load it in VR Sketch, and difficult to find.
+(Moreover, there are precision issues: the coordinates are sent to the GPU as 32-bit numbers, which have only a precision of a few millimeters over 30km, or half a meter over 6000km.)

 ## Convertion from LAS/LAZ to Potree